Enterprise-CMCS/macpro-quickstart-serverless/README.md

 ## Usage

+See master build [here](https://circleci.west.cms.gov/gh/CMSgov/workflows/macpro-quickstart-serverless/tree/master)  (Be advised:  This is currently on a CircleCI behind a VPN and EUA)

 CircleCI support in the .circleci folder.
-See master build [here](https://app.circleci.com/pipelines/github/mdial89f/quickstart-spa?branch=master)

 Want to deploy from your Mac?
 - Create an AWS account